 Tell your veterinarian if your pet has ever had an allergic reaction to Sulfasalazine, a sulfa based antibiotic, or aspirin, a blockage in the intestines or urinary tract, porphyria, liver or kidney disease, or glucose-6 phosphate dehydrogenase deficiency.
 Tell your veterinarian if your pet is pregnant or lactating.

+The usual dose for dogs is 10-15 mg/lb every 8 hours.
+The usual dose in cats is 5-10 mg/lb given once a day.
+Always follow the dosage instructions provided by your veterinarian.
+Do not give Sulfasalazine to any pet other than the pet for whom it was prescribed.
 Give this medication exactly as directed by your veterinarian.
 The dose and duration of therapy will depend on the specific condition and the response to the medication.
 Give all of the medication your veterinarian has prescribed.
 Symptoms may start to improve before the condition is completely treated.
 Give Sulfasalazine by mouth.
 It may be given with food.
 Allow plenty of water for your pet to drink.
 If you do not understand the directions ask the pharmacist or veterinarian to explain them to you.
-Store Sulfasalazine at room temperature away from moisture and heat.
-Keep this medication away from children and pets.

 Give the missed dose as soon as you remember.
 However, if it is almost time for the next dose, skip the dose missed and give only the next regularly scheduled dose.
 Do not give a double dose of the medication.